Waste & Transfer Facilities Services (Tip)« Back

 Killen Street Inglewood - 07 4652 0282

-There are also two (2) other drumMUSTER programs conducted in partnership with local school communities at Kioma State School & Yelarbon P & C; both partnerships benefit from the funds raised during the operation of the stewardship program.
+There are also three (3) other DrumMUSTER programs conducted in partnership with local school communities at Kioma State School, Yelarbon P & C and Border Rivers Christian College.
+These partnerships benefit for funds raised during the operation of the stewardship program.

 ChemClear is a national stewardship program designed for the collection and disposal of unwanted Agvet chemicals.
 The Chemclear program provides a safe, effective and convenient method for the disposal of obsolete Agvet chemicals.
 The main objective of the program is to minimise the accumulation of unwanted Agvet chemicals held in storage which may potentially create both public health and environmental risks.